 Sprucing Up The Place

-With the money from the yard sale, I bought some things that improved our new little tiny dwelling- organizers for the bathroom and closets, new mirror, curtains, and so on.
+With the money from the yard sale, I bought some things that improved our tiny dwelling- organizers for the bathroom and closets, new mirror, curtains, and so on.
 The end result was nice.
 Kids and hubby loved it!

 The Ritual Cleanse